 Mike Waas, CEO and Founder of Datometry, adds: “With the new functionality of automating support for existing macros on modern data warehouses, enterprises will find once more that Hyper-Q is continuing to streamline and speed up cloud-first data warehouse replatforming initiatives.
 Enterprises can realize significant CAPEX and OPEX savings immediately.”

-Datometry partners with leading cloud service providers and database vendors including Microsoft, Amazon, Google, Pivotal, and Snowflake and is available on Microsoft Azure Marketplace, AWS Marketplace, and Pivotal Network.
+Datometry partners with leading cloud service providers and database vendors including Azure Synapse, Amazon Redshift, and Google BigQuery and is available on Microsoft Azure Marketplace, AWS Marketplace, and Pivotal Network.

 Datometry (www.datometry.com) is revolutionizing how global enterprises can gain competitive advantage by up-leveling their data management to become cloud-native quickly and effectively.
 Datometry Hyper-Q is a category-defining solution that accelerates the digital transformation of enterprise IT by eliminating the costs and risks of adopting new data management technologies and lets the enterprise realize significant savings, innovate faster, and increase the speed of business.
 Hyper-Q is powered by Datometry’s proprietary technology developed by an expert team of database researchers and engineers.
 Datometry is headquartered in San Francisco, California.